OpenLI-NZ/openli/README.md

 input sources (i.e. capture interfaces) and use multiple threads to spread the collection workload across multiple CPU cores.

+The recommended way to learn about OpenLI is by taking our tutorial, which can be found at https://github.com/wanduow/openli/wiki/OpenLI-Tutorial -- the tutorial includes practical exercises using containers that will help you become familiar with the OpenLI components and how to configure them.

 More details on how to configure and run each component can be found in the relevant document in the `doc/` directory included with the OpenLI source.
 Example configuration for each component is also included in this directory.

 ## Changing configuration of a running OpenLI system